UPPMAX/UPPMAX-documentation/docs/software/directly-from-IG/debuggers-and-profiling-tools.md

 Exit with <Ctrl-D>.

 The intel debugger
 The intel debugger, idb was provided with the intel compiler.
-Now it is depracated and you are advised to use gdb (see above) here as well.
+Now it is deprecated and you are advised to use gdb (see above) here as well.

 In order to use gdb with intel do the following. load the icc module